JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

     - would make him anxious,
     - so I took the doctor aside to discuss the situation.

-  - It turned out that the doctor thought
+  - It turned out that the doctor thought that
-  - I had mistakenly set the ultrafiltration rate on the machine.
+    - I had mistakenly set the ultrafiltration on the machine.

-  - I explained that I had lowered the rate
+  - I explained that I had lowered the setting
     - due to the patient's low initial blood pressure
     - and was planning to monitor their blood pressure
     - before increasing it.